Creative Wellbeing Through

 Professional Affiliation

 I am a registered Dance Movement Psychotherapist (DMP) with the UK regulatory body, the Association for Dance Movement Psychotherapy (ADMP UK).
-I also have full coverage with Members Professional Protection insurance from the Psychologists Protection Society.
+I also have full professional liability insurance and am covered to work online from the UK with clients anywhere in the world.

 Scroll down for contact information and enquiries